Opel Rekord Series B: Four cylinder

 For the Rekord B the manufacturer introduced a new generation of four cylinder engines to replace the robust but by the then technically outdated engine first seen in the 1937 Opel Olympia.
 Several manufacturers replaced pre-war side-valve engines with new overhead camshaft engines during this decade, and the new Opel also carried its camshaft directly above the cylinders.
 This did away with the old rods and rocker linkage that had been a feature of the old engines.
 However, instead of operating directly on the cylinder valves, the camshaft still operated the valves using rocker arms because the camshaft itself was positioned too low above the cylinders to permit direct action from the camshaft on the valves.
 One reason for this may have been cosmetic.
 Other automakers such as BMW with their 1500 launched in 1962 and Volkswagen with their NSU designed K70 (which finally made it to the showrooms in 1970) squeezed vital centimeters off the height of the engine unit by canting it over at an eccentric angle in the engine bay.
 Opel's so-called Camshaft in Head (CIH) engine configuration similarly enabled a succession of Opels to feature the low bonnet lines that style-conscious product development departments favoured.
 The camshaft on the new Opel engine was chain driven, which also represented a change from the 1930s design philosophy implicit in the directly cogwheel driven camshaft included in earlier generations of Opel Rekord.

-The cam-in-head design four cylinder engine was introduced on the 1900 S version of the Reckord optionally equipped with fully automatic transmission.
+The cam-in-head design four cylinder engine was introduced on the 1900 S version of the Rekord optionally equipped with fully automatic transmission.
 The engine was available in 1492 cc, 1698 cc, and 1897 cc displacements.
 All had the same 69.8 mm stroke length, with the bore varying from 82.5 to 93.0.
 Claimed power output ranged between 60 hp (44 kW) on the smallest engine and 90 hp (66 kW).
 The 1492cc engine still accepted "normal" grade petrol, but the larger two engines, with higher compression ratios, both required higher octane fuels.
 The 1492cc engine still came with a traditional "manual" choke, while the larger engines both came with a "semi-automatic" choke.
 The "Carter licensed" carburetor that had been fitted to the old four cylinder engines was then replaced by outsourced Solex and Zenith carburetors.

 The new four-cylinder engine range self-evidently had plenty of scope for further development, and continued to power Opel Rekords until the model's 1986 demise.